Competitive shooter Dillen Easley shares with ShootSteel.com his thoughts on 3-Gun rifle setups for competition:

 Optics: Vortex Razor Gen 3 1-10x’s on all but one lightweight (Proof Barreled) .223 rifle where I will use a Vortex Razor Gen 2 1-6x for matches with more bays.
 I have them all in 1.9” tall Warne X-Skel mounts and have Warne offset/45 degree mounts with Razor 6moa dots when I want to shoot open.

-I think you’ll be hard pressed to find a setup more competitive than what I use, but don’t let that stop you from testing various parts, barrel lengths, and more.
+I think you’ll be hard pressed to find a setup more competitive than what I use for 3-Gun rifle setups for competition, but don’t let that stop you from testing various parts, barrel lengths, and more.
 You may find that something works better for you.